 - Hourly / - BiWeekly /

 An Assessor II, Commercial and Industrial is the full performance level of work performing specialized commercial and industrial assessment work.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other positions.

-Employees receive general supervision from an Assessor Manager, Real Property or other administrator.
+Employees in this classification receive general supervision from an Assessor Manager, Real Property or other administrator.
 The work may require frequent travel in Maryland to perform on-site appraisals.

-Assessor I and II, Commercial and Industrial are differentiated on the basis of the degree of supervisory responsibility exercised by the supervisor over these employees.
-Assessor I, Commercial and Industrial performs duties under close supervision at times and under general supervision at other times depending upon the complexity of the specific duty being performed, while the Assessor II, Commercial and Industrial performs the full range of duties under general supervision.
-The Assessor Advanced Commercial and Industrial is differentiated from the Assessor II, Commercial and Industrial in that the Assessor Advanced, Commercial and Industrial performs specialized tasks independently, such as determining the assessment value of complex commercial and industrial properties, recommending resolution of first level appeals or preparing and defending Property Tax Assessment and Appeal Board and Maryland Tax Court cases while the Assessor II, Commercial and Industrial is not assigned these advanced responsibilities.
+The Assessor I, Commercial and Industrial and Assessor II, Commercial and Industrial are differentiated on the basis of the degree of supervisory responsibility exercised by the supervisor over these employees.
+The Assessor I, Commercial and Industrial performs duties under close supervision at times and under general supervision at other times depending upon the complexity of the specific duty being performed, while the Assessor II, Commercial and Industrial performs the full range of duties and responsibilities under general supervision.
+The Assessor II, Commercial and Industrial is differentiated from the Assessor Advanced Commercial and Industrial in that the Assessor Advanced, Commercial and Industrial performs specialized tasks independently, such as determining the assessment value of complex commercial and industrial properties, recommending resolution of first level appeals or preparing and defending Property Tax Assessment and Appeal Board and Maryland Tax Court cases.

 Knowledge of the methods involved in the valuation of commercial and industrial properties;